07CalC/keylite/README.md

 - keylite-kv: Core key-value storage engine with SSTable implementation `/kv`

-- keylite: CLI tool for interactive with the keylite-kv database `/kv-cli`
+- keylite: CLI tool for interactive with the keylite-kv (document db will also be added here) database `/cli`

 - keylite-db (wip): Document database layer built on top of keylite-kv.